HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Profiles files

-The file `/etc/profile` and the files under `/etc/profile.d/` are **scripts that are executed when a user run a new shell**.
-Therefore, if you can **write or modify any of the you can escalate privileges**.
+The file `/etc/profile` and the files under `/etc/profile.d/` are **scripts that are executed when a user runs a new shell**.
+Therefore, if you can **write or modify any of them you can escalate privileges**.

 ```bash
 ls -l /etc/profile /etc/profile.d/